-The Lufkin Library, located on the first floor of the BFIT Union Building in Room U108, has approximately 5000 physical volumes, 25 print periodicals, access to over 30,000 electronic books, and 26 online databases with access to full-text resources.
-The library is open 60 hours per week and a reference librarian is on-duty at all times.
+The Lufkin Library, located on the first floor of the BFIT Union Building in Room U108, has approximately 5000 physical volumes, 25 print periodicals, access to over 100,000 electronic books, and 26 online databases with access to full-text magazines and other resources.
+The library is open 60+ hours per week and a reference librarian is on-duty at all times.
 A secure wireless internet connection is accessible in the library.

-The Lufkin Library is a member of the Massachusetts Library System, a state-supported collaborative that fosters cooperation, communication, innovation, and sharing among member libraries of all types, and a member of Lyrasis, the nation's largest regional membership organization serving libraries and information professionals.
+The Lufkin Library is a member of the Massachusetts Library System, a state-supported collaborative that fosters cooperation, communication, innovation, and sharing among member libraries of all types.